tradecblood/5_minute_trader_training/README.md

 ### **4. Growth Requires Challenge**
 We’re building a learning environment where challenge is part of the process.
 Expect constructive feedback, honest conversations, and moments where we stretch beyond our comfort zones.
 Challenge is never personal — it’s how we grow.

+# 📚 Community Learning Roadmap — 5‑Minute Trader Group

+Welcome to the group!
+This roadmap outlines how we’ll learn together over the next several weeks.
+The goal is to build confidence, clarity, and consistency — at a pace that works for everyone.
+This is a community‑based learning space, so we support one another, share insights, and grow as a team.

+---

+## 🌟 Phase 1 — Foundation Review (Now → July 26)
+*Making the most of the 5‑Minute Trader Challenge videos while they’re still available*

+Over the next week, we’ll all take time to rewatch the 5‑Minute Trader Challenge videos.
+This is a great chance to refresh the core concepts and make sure we’re all starting from the same baseline.

+### What we’ll do during this phase:
+- Rewatch the videos at your own pace
+- Share insights, screenshots, and “aha moments” in the group
+- Ask questions and help each other understand tricky parts

+This keeps the group active and learning together while everyone gets comfortable with the material.

+---

+# 🌱 Phase 2 — Structured Weekly Learning (Starting after July 26)
+*We begin our guided learning journey together — step by step*

+Once the videos expire and we regroup, we’ll start a weekly learning agenda.
+We’ll begin from the very basics and build upward, making sure the majority of the group feels confident before moving on.

+This approach ensures nobody gets left behind and everyone understands not just *what* to do, but *why* the strategy works.

+---

+# 📘 Week 1 — Platform Setup & Trading Mechanics
+*Getting everyone fully set up and confident using their tools*

+Before we dive into charting and strategy, we’ll make sure everyone is properly set up on their trading platforms.
+This ensures that when we start applying the strategy, everyone knows exactly how to execute trades safely and confidently.

+### 1. Setting Up Accounts
+- Creating and navigating a **Charles Schwab** account
+- Understanding account types (cash vs margin)
+- Good‑faith violation rules
+- Why we never enter trades that exceed our available liquidity
+- Why we avoid using borrowed funds unless intentionally trading on margin

+### 2. Thinkorswim (TOS) Setup
+- Installing and navigating Thinkorswim
+- Setting up chart layouts
+- Adding EMAs and indicators
+- Understanding the **Options Chain**
+- How to place a trade
+- How to exit a trade
+- How to set a stop‑loss
+- **OnDemand vs PaperMoney**
+  - *OnDemand:* replaying past market days
+  - *PaperMoney:* simulated live trading
+- When to use each mode for practice

+### 3. TradingView Setup
+- Creating a TradingView account
+- Choosing a subscription level
+- Adding EMAs and indicators
+- Setting chart defaults
+- **Setting your chart time zone to the exchange time zone**
+- Saving chart layouts
+- Navigating the interface confidently

+### 4. Risk Management Essentials
+- Never risking more than **20% of your trading account** on any single trade
+- Understanding position sizing
+- Why small, consistent trades build skill faster than large risky ones
+- Emotional discipline and avoiding revenge trading

+---

+# 📗 Week 2 — Core Fundamentals

+Before diving into Heather’s strategy, we’ll make sure everyone understands:

+- How to read a basic chart
+- What the S&P 500 is and why it matters
+- Candles, trends, swing highs/lows
+- Moving averages and why EMAs are central to the strategy

+This gives us a strong foundation for everything that comes next.

+---

+# 📙 Week 3 — Drawing Price Lines & Top‑Down Analysis

+We’ll learn how to:

+- Draw clean, meaningful price levels
+- Identify important wicks
+- Avoid clutter
+- Perform top‑down analysis (Daily → 4H → 1H → 5M)

+Everyone will practice posting their charts, and we’ll review them together.

+---

+# 📕 Week 4 — The 5‑Minute Strategy (Day 3–4)

+We’ll break down the strategy step by step:

+- Bias selection
+- EMA behaviour
+- Liquidity grabs
+- Micro break of structure
+- Confirmation candle
+- Entry timing
+- Avoiding traps

+We’ll practice marking entries on historical charts and share examples in the group.

+---

+# 📘 Week 5 — Fibonacci Retracement & Confluence

+We’ll cover:

+- How to draw fibs
+- How fib levels add confluence
+- How fibs interact with EMAs and structure

+This is where the strategy becomes more precise and powerful.

+---

+# 📅 Phase 3 — Weekly or Twice‑Weekly Calls (Ongoing)
+*Consistent learning, community support, and shared progress*

+Once we’re in the structured learning phase, we’ll hold regular calls.
+These will include:

+- A topic of the week
+- Live chart walkthroughs
+- Group practice
+- Q&A
+- Homework or chart exercises

+We’ll choose times that work for the majority (most members are EST), while still keeping things manageable for those in other time zones.

+---

+# 📈 Phase 4 — Trading Challenges (Ongoing)
+*Putting the strategy into practice together*

+Once everyone is comfortable with the strategy and platform setup, we’ll begin group trading challenges.

+### How it works:
+- We pick a day to trade the 5‑minute chart
+- Everyone takes the same trade (paper or real)
+- After market close, we review the trade together
+- We share:
+  - Our levels
+  - Our bias
+  - Our entry
+  - Our results
+  - What we learned

+This builds confidence, sharpens skills, and helps us grow through shared experience.

+---

+# 🤖 Future Direction — AI Charting Support

+As we progress, I’m also planning to create an AI tool that will help automate parts of the charting process for us — things like drawing levels, identifying structure, and marking key areas of interest.

+However, it’s important that **we first learn how to do all of this ourselves**.
+Understanding the strategy, the charting, and the reasoning behind each step is essential before relying on automation.
+Once the group is confident and consistent, we’ll introduce the AI tool as a way to support our workflow, not replace our understanding.

+---

+# 🤝 The Spirit of the Group

+This community is about learning *together*.
+We support each other, share insights, and grow as a team.
+The pace is steady, the environment is encouraging, and the goal is mastery through collaboration.

+I’ll guide the structure, host the calls, and help break down the strategy — but the real strength of this group comes from everyone contributing, asking questions, and helping each other succeed.